isamu-isozaki/teamai_test/ea/index.html.md

 ## Meeting request requirements

 If you want to schedule a meeting, email the EA the following:
-* Must have/optional attendees (keep in mind that the more must haves, the harder to schedule/more time needed)
+* Must have/optional attendees (keep in mind that the more must haves, the harder to schedule/more time needed/index.html.md)
 * Meeting type: internal prep, client facing/customer, prospective customer, etc
 * Urgency: in the next two days, in the next week or two, etc
 * Duration: 25 mins, 50 mins, etc.